 This optional unit is designed to broaden your educational experience and deepen your understanding of cultural diversity.
 It will enable you to study within a different cultural context and gain fresh perspectives.

-Provides you with a framework within which to research, develop and realise a set/self-initiated project.
-You'll be given a choice of set projects, competitions, live briefs or a self-initiated project where you'll originate, develop and produce a body of work based on your interests, aspirations and skill, which you’ll be able to exhibit in the graduation show.
+This unit provides you with a framework within which to research, develop and realise a set or self-initiated project.
+You will be given a choice of set projects, competitions, live briefs or a self-initiated project where you will originate, develop and produce a body of work based on your interests and aspirations and skill, which you’ll be able to exhibit in the graduation show.